-The American studies program helps you to understand multiple approaches to the study of American culture, all the while honing your ability to conduct independent research and draw your own conclusions.
-You will be prepared to live a meaningful life as an informed citizen, aware of your rights and responsibilities in an increasingly complex global environment.
+The American studies program helps you to understand multiple approaches to the study of American culture, all the while honing your ability to conduct independent research in order to reach informed conclusions about issues that are important to you.
+You will be prepared to live a meaningful life as an informed citizen, ready to be publicly engaged in an increasingly complex global environment.

 A strong emphasis on writing, speaking, and critical thinking skills prepare you for a number of different professions.